SM 25x125 [2xM8] / N42 - magnetic roller

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Key role in modern technologies – are utilized in computer drives, electric motors, medical apparatus and other highly developed apparatuses.
+- Wide application in modern technologies – are used in hard drives, electric drive mechanisms, medical devices or very highly developed apparatuses.

 Disadvantages of neodymium magnets: